kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-k3d.md

     EOF
     ```

-17. To test the mTLS connection, run the following curl command:
+16. To test the mTLS connection, run the following curl command:

-     1. Run the following curl command:

      ```bash
      curl --fail --verbose \